Child Life Student Program FAQs

 Do you allow your child life practicum students to apply for your internship?

-We do not accept internship applications from students who participated in our child life practicum program.
-Completing your child life practicum and internship experiences at different hospitals is enriching; it gives you a broader view of the field and helps you to network and learn from a variety of child life colleagues.
+At times, we accept internship applications from students who participated in our child life practicum program.
+However, completing your child life practicum and internship experiences at different hospitals is enriching; it gives you a broader view of the field and helps you to network and learn from a variety of child life colleagues.

 Do I have to complete a child life practicum in order to apply for your internship?